toalexjin/dedup/README.md

 ## Best Practice

 1. You could run `dedup -l <path>` to check duplicated files before really removing them.
-2. It's better to **always** use **Include Filters** to remove specified types of duplicated files, because it could avoid removing other types of duplicated files (e.g. system files, application files) that you want to keep.
+2. It's better to always use **Include Filters** to remove specified types of duplicated files, because it could avoid removing other duplicated files (e.g. system files, application files) that you want to keep.
 For instance, run `dedup -i photo,video <path>` to remove duplicated **Photo and Video** only.

 ## Design